The abandoned palaces of Europe will take your breath away

 Château de Dönhoffstädt, Drogosze, Poland

-The palace itself was commissioned in the late 17th century by Count Bogusław Friedrich von Dönhoff, a Prussian noble, who had inherited the estate after a previous incarnation of the palace burned down.
+The palace itself was constructed in the early 18th century by Count Bogusław Friedrich von Dönhoff, a Prussian noble, who had inherited the estate after a previous incarnation of the palace burned down.

 Château de Dönhoffstädt, Drogosze, Poland

-The residence was designed to be a showpiece of wealth and power, and features 365 windows – one for each day of the year, 52 rooms – one for each week in the year, 12 chimneys – one for each month, and seven balconies – one for each day of the week.
+The residence was designed to be a showpiece of wealth and power and features 365 windows, one for each day of the year, 52 rooms, one for each week of the year, 12 chimneys, one for each month, and seven balconies – one for each day of the week.

 Château de Dönhoffstädt, Drogosze, Poland